kaiinui/Swift-UICollectionView-AFNetworking/README.md

 Sample Swift Project using UICollectionView + AFNetworking Image and DAPagesContainer

+CAUTION
+--
+- !!
+Highly Experimental
-!!
+- !!
 Not Refactored
-!!
+- !!
 Not Tested